 For example, if they have been diagnosed with an illness such as heart disease or cancer, it is entirely possible that their life expectancy may be shorter than someone who has not.

 Other aspects can include the way that a person actually lives their life.
-For instance, if he or she participates in dangerous or risky hobbies such as sky diving or motorcycle racing, it is likely that they will be rated higher than an individual who does not participate in such activities.
+For instance, if he or she participates in dangerous hobbies, like skydiving.

-Another aspect that can be considered a determinant of life expectancy is a person’s mental state – and therefore, this too can factor into a person’s chances of being accepted for life insurance coverage, as well as the amount of premium that they will ultimately pay for their policy.
+Another aspect that can be considered a determinant of life expectancy is a person’s mental state – and therefore, this too can factor into a person’s chances of being accepted.

 What The Life Insurance Underwriters Will Need To Know When You Apply For Coverage

-- What, if any, medications are you currently taking for your depression?
-In addition, it is important that the underwriters know what, if any, medications you have been prescribed for your condition.
+- What prescriptions were you given?
+In addition, it is important that the underwriters know what, if any, medications you have been prescribed for your health condition.
 They will also need to know if the medication has been effective in treating your depression, as well as if you have had to change medications at any point in time since your initial diagnosis.

-- Have you ever been hospitalized due to your depression?
+- Have you ever been hospitalized because of your depression?
 It is also important for the underwriters to know if you have ever been hospitalized due to your condition.
 If so, they will also need to know for how long, and what the outcome was.

 - Do you have any other mental issues or disorders in addition to depression?
-Other mental issues and / or disorders will also factor into the overall decision for life insurance coverage.
+Other mental issues and disorders will also factor into the overall decision for life insurance coverage.

-How Much Will Your Life Insurance Coverage Cost With A History Of Depression?
+How Much Will Your Life Insurance Coverage Cost With Depression?